Photo by Jean Pieri

 Logan published his first book, Hunter's Moon in 1996.
 He hasn't had a drink in 37 years, is married (for the third time; he has a son in Michigan from a previous marriage) and lives with his wife and daughter in Stillwater, Minnesota.
 His first four novels received consecutive starred reviews in Publisher's Weekly, which also called his novel, After the Rain -- the fifth featuring protagonist Phil Broker — "An unbeatable combination: a smart, well-honed plot, fascinating characters and a writer with an original voice and the prose skills to tie it all together."

 His last book, the stand-alone South of Shiloh, received a starred review in Library Journal, which called the novel "a tightly woven, low-key thriller that is fascinating for its historical theme, attention to detail, and analysis of the opposing psyches of North and South.
 An intensely gripping story of greed, manipulation, family dysfunction and murder; highly recommended."

 Chuck Logan and John Sandford, Boundary Waters, 1999

 Logan's new stand-alone book, Fallen Angel, involves a female army helicopter pilot, wounded in Iraq, who is dealing with issues from Traumatic Brain Injury.
 In the midst of her physical and psychological trauma highly placed people are out to get her because of something she witnessed when she was wounded.
 The problem is she can't remember what she saw.
 The book did not find a home in traditional publishing and Logan was advised to set it aside and move on.
 Then Millennium Pictures re-optioned Logan's Homefront and green-lighted a feature film, which encouraged Logan to self-publish Fallen Angel as an eBook in December 2013.
-A trade paperback edition will be published by Conquill Press in Oct./Nov., 2014.
+A trade paperback edition was published by Conquill Press in Oct.
+2014.